 on the dark earth.”

 One definition of Sufism is joy at sudden disappointment.
-The Sufi’s know that precisely the right disaster comes at the right moment to break us open to the helplessness that an opening of the heart requires.
+The Sufi”s know that precisely the right disaster comes, at the right moment, to break us open to the helplessness that an opening of the heart requires.
 This is the harsh truth, but the truth.
-Union can only come when there is wholeness, or at least a foundation of awareness.
+Union can only come when there is wholeness or, at least, a foundation of awareness.

 “Love is not only a life experience